Kenji404/socketio-chat/README.md

 # socketio-chat
-Socket.io implementation of a chat
+Socket.io POC implementation of a chat

-A socket.io POC implementation

 You can clone and run it by pasting the command below in your CLI: